auth0/docs/articles/extensions/authorization-extension.md

 ## How to Install

+First make sure you have a Client created that can support the Authorization extension.
+Supported client types for the Authorization extension are: **Native**, **Single Page Web Applications** and **Regular Web Applications**.
+Clients with no type assigned or non-interactive clients are not supported.

-To install the Authorization extension, click on the "Auth0 Authorization" box on the main Extensions page of the Management Portal.
+To install the Authorization extension, click on the "Auth0 Authorization" box on the main [Extensions](${manage_url}/#/extensions) page of the Management Portal.
 You will be prompted to install the app.

 ![Install Authorization Extension](/media/articles/extensions/authorization/app-install-v2.png)

-Once installed, you will see the app listed under "Installed Extensions".
+Once installed, you will see the app listed under **Installed Extensions**.

 ![Installed Extensions](/media/articles/extensions/authorization/installed-extensions-v2.png)